TG9541/stm8ef-modbus/README.md

 This repository provides a lightweight MODBUS RTU implementation with [STM8 eForth](https://github.com/TG9541/stm8ef/wiki) for "wired" control nodes, e.g. for home automation.
 The is intended for low-cost STM8S 8bit µCs like the STM8S003F3P6 with 8K Flash and 1K RAM.

-The MODBUS I/O Node implementation for the low-cost [C0135 4-Relay RTU module][C135] serves as a demonstrator, and in [GitHub Releases] you'll find a ready-to-use binary.
+The MODBUS I/O Node implementation for the low-cost [C0135 4-Relay RTU module][C0135] serves as a demonstrator, and in [GitHub Releases](https://github.com/TG9541/stm8ef-modbus/releases) you'll find a ready-to-use binary.

 Using STM8 Forth for MODBUS has many advantages: while the implementation is very compact it gives applications access to many advanced architectural features like independent I/O-locic execution in the background, a CLI (command line interface).
 The Forth compiler is included and you can literally change the code through the built-in console while your board is communicating with the MODBUS host!